 The model proposed here uses the mechanical properties of the medium to develop a mechanistic approach to the functional response.
 However, it considers only a limited set of physical factors.
 The model could be improved in several ways.
 Future studies could include more physical factors such as temperature, which affects the physical properties of the medium (Larsen and Riisgård, 2009), and organisms’ metabolism (Brown et al., 2004).
 They could also consider factors that affect prey detection such as light and chemical cues.
 These factors diffuse differently in air and water, the perception ability of predators seems to be related to size (Martens et al., 2015).
 This novel framework is promising because it provides easy ways to validate or falsify hypotheses.
 Hence, any discrepancy between predictions and real data points immediately towards an error in the model, or it means that important mechanisms are missing (as shown for handling time in our case study).
 It can also suggest novel hypotheses to be empirically or theoretically tested.

-In our model, processes based on mechanical factors (i.e., speed, attack rate, capture probability) fit data well.
-Handling time shows a lower goodness of fit, and it is the only one that does not include any physical factors.
+In our model, processes based on mechanical factors (i.e., speed, attack rate, capture probability) fit data well, although discrepancies occur at low predator sizes, which suggests that other mechanisms should be considered.
+Handling time shows the lowest goodness of fit, and it is the only one that does not include any mechanical factors.
 A better mechanism for handling is thus needed.
 Ingestion has received some attention in the existing literature, especially for aquatic organisms (Holzman et al., 2012).
 Mechanisms driving digestion have also received some attention.
 For example, there are models of gut motility according to prey size and gut volume (Salvanes et al., 1995), although they usually do not include physical factors from the medium that may affect the process (e.g., temperature, pressure).
 However, both ingestion and digestion models might be difficult to generalize to a large variety of species (and sizes).
 Moreover, other aspects of handling time are likely to play a role.
 For instance, prey subjugation before ingestion is an essential aspect.
 Unfortunately, studies on this topic seem to focus either on dangerous (e.g., poisonous) prey (Mukherjee and Heithaus, 2013), or on specific species (Schatz et al., 1997), which makes them difficult to generalize.
-Last, predator satiation or hunger remains a fundamental aspect of predator activity (Jeschke et al., 2002).
+Last, predator satiation or hunger remains a fundamental aspect of predator activity (Jeschke et al., 2002; Jeschke, 2007).
 While it has been included in several studies, its underpinning processes remain to be modelled.
 Therefore, a generic mechanical description of handling that would cover its different components and be valid across a wide range of sizes would represent a significant improvement.

+Similarly, the foraging mode of predators is also an important topic.
+Our model assumes that both the predator and the prey are active and can detect each other without any interference.
+However, these assumptions are not valid for sit-and-wait predators (Kiørboe, 2011; Twardochleb et al., 2020).
+The present model can compute encounter rate between a moving prey and a non-moving predator.
+But additional behavioral aspects (such as camouflage) would require additional features to the model.
+Moreover, these behavioral aspects are not related to size.
+But it can be a way to explore to improve the model.